ikoniqoz/nitrodocs/content/guides/the-control-panel.md

 {{ asset:img file="docs/login.png" alt="Login Screen" class="doc_image" }}

-## The PyroCMS Interface
+## The NitroCMS Interface

 {{ asset:img file="docs/interface.png" alt="Interface" class="doc_image" }}

-The PyroCMS is designed to be simple and clear.
+The NitroCMS is designed to be simple and clear.
 On the top of the screen, you have the **main menu**, which is where you'll find links to various

 ## The CP Menu